 In this status a student is eligible to enroll in a credential or certificate program, provided that such additional professional, personal, scholastic, and other standards, including qualifying examinations, as may be prescribed for the particular credential or certificate program by the appropriate campus authority, are satisfied.

 In order to pursue a credential or master's degree, students must be accepted by the department or college offering the degree program.
-In some instances (see specific department listing) this process may require making a separate application to the department or college.
+In some instances (see specific department listing) this process may require supplemental application to the department or college.
 Following review the department or college will determine whether or not a student meets its requirements for admission to its degree program.
 Departments or colleges that receive more applications from qualified students than the number of graduate spaces they have available will admit students in priority order based on the strength of candidates' qualifications.